 Targeting specific audiences within the FIGT Community Early Bird Forums are a unique session type that encourages the building of professional networks.
 The longer 90-minute format allows for multiple presenters and plenty of discussion.
 Choose one of three.

-This year, one of the Early Bird Writing Forums will connect storytelling and writing.
+This Early Bird Writing Forum will connect storytelling and writing.
 Carolyn Vines will focus on how to tell, not write, your story and Caroline Allen will explore on how you can unleash the book within you.

 Early Bird Video Forum